everpress-co/mailster/readme.txt

 = Version 2.4.15 =

+* added: option to remove subscribers with all assigned actions.
 * improved: handling of folder names during template upload
 * fixed: saving queued campaigns cause sending them immediately
 * fixed: campaigns with no web version show in archive